pnegahdar/sporedock/README.md

 **Thats it, node is now part of cluster**

-Logs all the nodes into the docker registry where images will be retrieved

-    sporedock registry login <user> <pass>

 Set up environments

     sporedock env create <env_name>
     sporedock env add -env <env_name> -key <key> -value <value>
-    sporedock env load -env <env_name> -file <file>
+    sporedock env rm -env <env_name>

 Distribute Apps.
 Gets the apps ready to deploy on all the nodes

-    sporedock apps add -name <app_name> -image <docker_image> -binds <optinal:hostname> -env <env_name>
+    sporedock apps add -name <unique_app_name> -image <docker_image> -env <env_name>

 List Apps

     sporedock apps list

 Scale/Stop Apps.
-Automatically distributing them accross the cluster
+Automatically distributing them across the cluster

+**Web Apps**

+    sporedock launch_webapp <app_name> --scale <count> --host 'dev.daefs.apps.kensho.com' // Test the endpoint
+    sporedock addhost <app_name> --host 'staging.kensho.com'
+    sporedock rmhost <app_name> --host 'staging.kensho.com'

+**Service Apps**

-    sporedock deploy <app_name> 10
+    sporedock launch <app_name> --scale <count>

+**ALL**

     sporedock stop <app_name>
-    sporedock deploy <app_name> 5

-Apps/Webapps are automatically moved around as needed to maximize their distribution.
+`Web|Workers` are automatically moved around as needed to maximize their distribution.
 If a node binds to a webapp it will be added to Vulcan's load balancer dynamically and traffic will be routed to the correct place as the node moves around.
 Should a node die, all procs will be redistributed.